 The campers will need to enter and exit the virtual classrooms themselves.

 • Will there be passwords that they'll need to enter for every class?

 Yes, there will be passwords, but the campers won't need to input them.
 The passwords are embedded into the Zoom links for added security.
 All they'll need to do is click on the class and they're in!

 • What kind of space inside my home will my child need for these classes?

 They'll need a space that can accommodate three main factors:

 1. A place where they can sit comfortably for an extended period of time.

 2. An environment that is relatively quiet.
 Not only for them to hear the classroom, but also so that they're not distracting other students with a large amount of background noise.

 3. A space that they can get out of their seat and dance!
-Dance class will need some space to move, and still see the virtual classroom.
+Dance and other classes will need some space to move, and still see the virtual classroom.
 You can see an example of the Dance Class here.

 *It would be a good idea to take some time before the first day of camp to find the best space for them, and give it a test run on Zoom.